Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 * `elasticsearch`: one or more hosts on which to deploy the ElasticSearch cluster backing Search Enterprise.
 * `external_elasticsearch`: an alternative group to `elasticsearch` in case you don't want to deploy ElasticSearch using the [community ElasticSearch role](https://github.com/buluma/ansible-role-elasticsearch){:target="_blank"} but instead use an ElasticSearch cluster of yours which matches your hosting standards.
 * `nginx`: a single host on which the playbook will deploy an NGINX reverse proxy configured for the numerous http based services, such as Alfresco Share and Alfresco Digital Workspace.
+* `acc`: a single host where you want the Alfresco Control Center UI to be installed.
 * `adw`: a single host where you want the Alfresco Digital Workspace UI to be installed.
 * `transformers`: a single host where the playbook will deploy the Alfresco Transform Service components.
 * `syncservice`: a single host where the Alfresco Sync Service will be deployed.

 > **Note:** Ansible also ships with a default group called `all`, which all hosts always belongs to.

 Inventory files provided as examples in this playbook are all written in YAML.
 Groups are always children items of the `all` group itself or of other groups.
 Hosts are mentioned after a `hosts` key under any group (including the `all` group).
 So a generic example would be:

 ```yaml
 ---